fangyidong/json-simple/README.txt

 * JsonArrays that are homogeneous can be cast and copied into a provided collection of the homogenous type.
 * JsonArray contains gets for each allowed data type in JSON and convenience methods for Collections, Enums, and Maps.
 Note that they will throw ClassCastExceptions in such cases since it is still indictitive of a programmer's error.
 * JsonObject is based on HashMap<String, Object>.
-* JsonObject contains getOrDefaults for each allowed data type in JSON and convenience methods for Collections, Enums, and Maps.
+* JsonObject contains getTypeOrDefault for each allowed data type in JSON and convenience methods for Collections, Enums, and Maps.
 Note that they will throw ClassCastExceptions in such cases since it is still indictitive of a programmer's error.

 Version 1.1.1 (2012/01/29)
 * Supports OSGi